Nevenall/ghosting-the-edge/04 Rules to Break.md

 Scripts are great!
 They're like an entire hacking montage you can store and run whenever want.
 You can make a good living writing scripts for people who don't know how to hack; to help them destroy evidence of their crimes, or to commit them.
 A script can be programmed to do whatever tasks you need it too, but only those tasks and only against the system you wrote it for, and even then, only for as long as their defenses remain more or less the same.

 Creating a script is like planning a heist and giving the instructions to a robot to run and the robot can only be as smart as you you're your script.
 Because you have to account for everything up front, it helps to have some foreknowledge about the security of the net you are targeting.
-From, for example, **insider information**, or based on your own recent experience.
+From, for example, {Insider Information}, or based on your own recent experience.

 To create a script, either roll a Hacking montage against the target system right now, or wait until the script is actually run and then roll.
 Whichever fits the flow of your game better.